aptech/docs/docs/CR-denToZero.rst

     :return y: with the same orders as the input.
 Every denormal in the input will be converted to 0 in the output.

-    :type y: matrix or an N-dimensional array
+    :rtype y: matrix or an N-dimensional array

 Examples
 ----------------